timm/16/lua/README.md

     y = Fun(x)

 whey `y` can be a single or multiple goals.
+The general tactic will be to approximate complex functions via few
+dimensions, divided into a small number of ranges.

 ## Why Fun?